 I took a shower and a nap, got up, and took a cab to the new Summer Palace.
 It is gorgeous.
 Built around a lake after the "Anglo-French Invasion of 1860" burnt down the old one, much of it is a line of bridges connecting small islands across the body of water.
 On the north end of the lake, a palace presides over the complex, giant and imposing.

-It was too late when I got there to go inside, but I was happy walking around the lake and decompressing.
+t was too late when I got there to go inside, but I was happy walking around the lake and decompressing.
 There were fishermen (I use that in the same way I use the word guys) all around the lake, and even a few people with spears.
 I can't be sure if they were going for frogs or fish, but this spear was one wicked looking implement.

-As the sun went down, the Palace quieted, until I was practically the only 老外 there.
-I sat on a bench reading about what the Americas were like before Colombus, when a red flash of light caught my eye.
-It looked like it was the light of a radio tower in the distance, but because of the property of aerial perspective, it seemed too close.
+aerial perspective, it seemed too close.
 As I went to investigate, I could not figure it out.
 It seemed a red lantern was floating about 20 feet over the water, swinging back and forth, seemingly hung on the sky.
-UFO was my first guess, and I got pretty excited.
+UFO was

 It turned out to be a man I had seen earlier flying kites.
 His wife had attached a battery-powered LED lantern to the string of his kite, and so in a sense, it was hung on the sky.
 It was fairly unworldy.